976-EVIL: Cast

+Production

+Following his success playing Freddy Krueger in the A Nightmare on Elm Street series, Robert Englund was able to use his established clout to land a directing job.
+While Englund had hoped to direct something more in line with a character study than a horror film, he so liked the script by longtime friend Rhet Topham that he accepted the job.

 Release

 The film was released theatrically in the United States by New Line Cinema in March 1989.
 It grossed $2,955,917 at the box office.

 The film was released on home video by RCA/Columbia Pictures Home Video the same year.
 VHS, and LaserDisc versions of the film are uncut and contain footage previously unseen in its original theatrical release.

 The film was released on DVD by Sony Pictures Home Entertainment in 2002.
 The DVD version as well as the Crackle version are the theatrical cut.
 Both versions were released on Blu-ray on October 3, 2017.
 It was released on UK Blu-ray by Eureka Entertainment on October 19, 2020.

-Critical reception
+Reception

 976-EVIL received a negative critical reception and currently has an approval rating of 15% on review aggregator website Rotten Tomatoes, based on 13 reviews.
 The Washington Post wrote "From start to finish, 976-EVIL is a sorry, wrong number."
 AllMovie however defended the film, calling it "underrated".
 John Fallon of JoBlo.com gave the film 6/10 stars and remarked that it "could've been great stuff", but "loses its touch in its second half, relying on unsatisfying murders and "ho-hum" effects to pad it up though."